-Try to develop a daily habit, using the affirmations at a set time each day, such as the morning or before bedtime.
+Try to develop a daily habit of using the affirmations at a set time each day, such as in the morning or before bedtime.

-Use no more than three to five different affirmations a day.
+Use only three to five different affirmations a day.

 You can use the same statements repeatedly; there’s no need to change your daily affirmations if you’ve found ones that resonate with you.